mortii/anki-morphs/docs/src/user_guide/installation/installing-spacy.md

 <details>
   <summary>macOS</summary>
-First, we need to have Python 3.9 on our system.
+First, we need to have `Python 3.9` on our system.
 Go to the start menu, Open a terminal and type:

 ```` bash
 python3.9 --version
 ````

 If your output is not `Python 3.9.x`, then 3.9 has to be installed.

+>Note: If you install Python 3.9 in a different way than the instructions below, then you might encounter important
+> differences that could prevent you from accessing the spaCy morphemizers in Anki.

 <details>
   <summary>Installing Python</summary>